pandey-ankit/coherence-new/lab2/lab2.md

 ## Introduction

-This section starts with a simple application configured with Coherence using [Spring Framework](https://spring.io/projects/spring-framework).
+This section starts with a simple application configured with Coherence using the [Spring Framework](https://spring.io/projects/spring-framework).
 We will extend this application with various Coherence features and explain how they are used.

 Estimated time: 30 minutes